dcsfilice/QMEE/projects/female_fitness/README.md

 # Data
 Our project consists of two data sets.
 In the first data set (lifespan.csv), we simply scored the lifespan of 240 females by checking for mortality every day.
-The second data set (offspring.csv) contains the number of progeny each female produced in the first 20 days of her life (or less, if she perished before the 20th day).
+The second data set (offspring.csv) contains the number of progeny each female produced every two days in the first 20 days of her life
+(or less, if she
+perished before the 20th day).
 Offspring were counted every day, meaning each individual female has a repeated measure of up to 10 offspring counts.

 In both data sets, females were exposed to a male every other day over 20 days (unless they died before the 20th day).
 We manipulated the experience of these males by either housing them alone in a vial or in a vial with two rivals for 3 days prior to the female exposure.
 Additionally, we used males from 6 randomly selected clonal backgrounds.
 Females were randomly assigned to be paired with one of these experience x clonal combinations.
+Each exposure, females were exposed to a new male from the same experience x clone combo.
 Finally, we collected both data sets using two different female populations.
 One of these populations is descended from recently-captured wild flies, while the other is descended from a lab population maintained in standardized lab conditions for over 30 years.